 4. Keeping Your Dog Well-Adapted

 - Give your dog sufficient exercise.
 Dogs are social and need the stimulant from their surrounding for better adaptability and to stay healthy.
 Walk your dog frequently around your neighborhood.
 Occasionally take your dog to open areas or parks where it can run around freely.

 - Consistency is key.
 A human inconsistency often causes dogs to be confused.
-For instance, at times when they bark, you shout in response, but at other times you ignore them.
+For instance, when they bark, you shout in response, but at other times you ignore them.
 As a result, your dog can’t figure out whether barking is good behavior or bad.
-The only way to train your dog to have good behavior is to be consistent, so it will be able to learn good behaviors and not the bad ones.
+The only way to train your dog to have good behavior is to be consistent to learn good behaviors and not bad ones.

 - Teach your dog to obey the “quiet” command.
-This is more meaningful than shouting at your dog to stop barking.
+It is more meaningful than shouting at your dog to stop barking.
 As with any good behavior, you want your dog to learn, so be consistent.
 Start by teaching your dog to “talk” on command.
 You can do this by simulating a visitor coming to the door and knocking on it.
-When the dog barks, give it a treat, use the clicker if you’re also clicker training Once your dog responds consistently and is looking for a treat, give this behavior a cue word, like “talk.”
-Once your dog can consistently bark when commanded, you’re ready to teach the “quiet” command.
+When your dog barking starts, give it a treat; use the clicker if you’re also clicker training.
+Once your dog responds consistently and is looking for a treat, give this behavior a cue word, like “talk.”
+Once your dog barking becomes consistent when commanded, you’re ready to teach the “quiet” command.
 Find a quiet spot with no distractions.
-Tell your dog to “talk,” and say “quiet,” wait for it to stop barking, use the clicker and reward it with a treat.
-Repeat this exercise until your dog can link the command “quiet” with stopping its barking as well as being rewarded for staying quiet.
+Tell your dog to “talk” and say “quiet,” wait for it to stop barking, use the clicker and reward it with a treat.
+Repeat this exercise until your dog can link the command “quiet” with controlling its barking as well as being rewarded for staying quiet.

-If you find that the 4 approaches on how to get your dog to stop barking for better behavior is rather overwhelming, you can check out the Stop Dog Barking Device which works to train dogs and correct their behavioral issues.
+Find that the four approaches to getting your dog to stop barking for better behavior are somewhat overwhelming.
+You can check out the Stop Dog Barking Device, which works to train dogs and correct their behavioral issues.